nmemranhussain/RML_A_1_Group_11/README.md

 * **Model implementation code**: [Assignment_1](https://github.com/nmemranhussain/RML_A_1_Group_11/blob/main/assign_1_template.ipynb), [Assignment_2](https://github.com/nmemranhussain/RML_A_1_Group_11/blob/main/assign_2_template.ipynb), [Assignment_3](https://github.com/nmemranhussain/RML_A_1_Group_11/blob/main/assign_3_template_s_309.ipynb), [Assignment_4](https://github.com/nmemranhussain/RML_A_1_Group_11/blob/main/assign_4_template_final.ipynb), [Assignment_5](https://github.com/nmemranhussain/RML_A_1_Group_11/blob/main/assign_5_template.ipynb)

 ### Intended Use
-* **Primary intended uses**: This model is an *example* probability of default classifier, with an *example* use case for determining eligibility for a credit line increase.
-* **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
+* **Primary intended uses**: This model card documents a classification model built and remediated to improve fairness and reduce disparate impact, while maintaining predictive performance.
+The model is intended for use in decision-making scenarios where fairness is a key consideration, such as admissions, hiring, or lending.
+It is designed for use by machine learning practitioners and decision-makers seeking both interpretability and accountability in AI systems.
-* **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.
+* **Out-of-scope use cases**: The model is not intended for real-time, high-stakes automated decision-making without human oversight.
+Any use beyond an educational example is out-of-scope.

 ### Training Data